Pro installation quickstart 🚀

 empty-messagestringundefinedRenders a message when there are no options to display.

-Show universal props
+Show Universal props

 configObject{}Configuration options to provide to the input’s node and any descendent node of this input.